falconry/falcon/doc/user/tutorial.rst

-Now, we could add an ``on_get`` responder to our images resource, and that is fine for simple resources like this, but that approach can lead to problems when you need to respond differently to the same HTTP method (e.g., GET, POST, etc.) depending on whether the user wants to interact with a collection of things, or a single thing.
+Now, we could add an ``on_get`` responder to our images resource, and that is fine for simple resources like this, but that approach can lead to problems when you need to respond differently to the same HTTP method (e.g., GET), depending on whether the user wants to interact with a collection of things, or a single thing.

 With that in mind, let's create a separate class to represent a single image, as opposed to a collection of images.
 We will then add an ``on_get`` responder to the new class.

-Edit your ``images.py`` file to look something like this:
+Go ahead and edit your ``images.py`` file to look something like this:

 .. code:: python